I discovered electronics in 1963, when I was eleven,

 Amazingly, he spent virtually all of his life in a

-wheelchair due to a battle with polio when he was eighteen months old,
+wheelchair due to a battle with polio when he was eighteen months

 and was never able to walk.
-The disease also affected his left hand,
+The disease also affected his left

 which he could use only imprecisely, and with difficulty.
-His father
+His

-(who was a machinist) built a very maneauverable three-wheeled scooter
+(who was a machinist) built a very maneauverable three-wheeled

-out of a girl's tricycle, and John used that to get around his small
+out of a girl's tricycle, and John used that to get around his

-and presumably crowded house for many years—the photo below shows John
+and presumably crowded house for many years—the photo below shows

 in the scooter when he was 66.
-He had several cars fitted out with hand
+He had several cars fitted out with

-controls and did a great deal of traveling around the United States.
-We
+controls and did a great deal of traveling around the United

-know that he had a 1963 Olds Dynamic 88; legend holds that he favored
+know that he had a 1963 Olds Dynamic 88; legend holds that he

 Buicks, but we do not have confirming data at this time.

-(The photo is a screen capture of a microfiche scan of a
+(The photo is a screen capture of a microfiche scan

-Frye was licensed as W9EGV in the 1920s, and graduated from Logansport
+Frye was licensed as W9EGV in the 1920s, and graduated from

-University because of Carl & Jerry's college career at fictional Parvoo,
+attended Purdue University because of Carl & Jerry's college

-which shares details with Purdue in only the thinnest disguises (like
+career at fictional Parvoo, which shares details with Purdue in

-the Moss-Ade Stadium instead of Purdue's Ross-Ade Stadium) and sometimes,
+Purdue's Ross-Ade Stadium) and sometimes, as with the

-and English.
-We do not know whether or where he obtained a degree.
+whether or where he obtained a degree.

 Studying journalism and English clearly paid off.
 Frye was a very

-prolific contributor to the electronics and amateur radio magazines, with
+prolific contributor to the electronics and amateur radio

-supposedly 600 short pieces to his credit.
-The earliest published works I've seen
+magazines, with supposedly 600 short pieces to his credit.
+The

-in the literature are a series of short humorous items (titled "Phone Band Funnies")
+of short humorous items (titled "Phone Band Funnies") in QST

-seminal Short Wave Craft (ancestor of Radio-Electronics)
+Gernsback's seminal Short Wave Craft (ancestor of Radio-Electronics)

 in the early 1930s.
 (The

 magazine's covers are classics.)
-He began writing a column called
+He began writing a column

-another Ziff-Davis publication) for 28 years, until June, 1977.
-There
+World, another Ziff-Davis publication) for 28 years, until

-the owner of a radio and TV service shop, talks about both the technical
+in which "Mac," the owner of a radio and TV service shop, talks

-and business aspects of the radio/TV service business to other people,
+about both the technical and business aspects of the radio/TV

-often his sole and slightly clueless employee, Barney.
-However, there
+clueless employee, Barney.
+However, there is no "adventure" and

-is no "adventure" and the action doesn't typically move beyond
+the action doesn't typically move beyond the shop.
+For a sample of

-years, you can see scans of the August 1975 column hosted here.
+August 1975 column hosted here.

-In addition to his short articles, John Frye wrote a couple of very popular
+In addition to his short articles, John Frye wrote a couple of

-books on radio and servicing:
+very popular books on radio and servicing:

-- Basic Radio Course (Gernsback Library #44) first published
+- Basic Radio Course (Gernsback Library #44) first

-in 1951, revised in 1955 and 1962, and reprinted by Tab at least as
+published in 1951, revised in 1955 and 1962, and reprinted by

-late as 1977.
+Tab at least as late as 1977.

 - Radio Receiver Servicing, 1960.